zshhang/PedagogicalRL/README.md

 | `OPENROUTER_API_KEY` | Optional: for LLMs via OpenRouter   |
 | `SILICONFLOW_API_KEY`| Optional: for LLMs via SiliconFlow  |

+To run models through SiliconFlow, set `use_siliconflow: true` in the corresponding config section and provide the SiliconFlow model name.

 ---

 ## 🎓 Training